TypiCal25/Knowledge/Academics/Capstone/Pseudo-random Generators.md

 If every polynomial time distinguishing algorithm outputs 1 with almost the same probability as for a uniform function picked that has the same domain and the same range.

 ![[Pseudo-Random Function Check.png]]
+# Pseudo-Random Permutations
+Let there be a set of all permutati